Prioritisation: How we decide which medicines need funding first

 Prioritisation allows us to identify which medicines and related products we should focus on funding.

+The team at Pharmac works hard to fund as many medicines as possible to get the best health outcomes for New Zealanders.
 We compare all the applications we get and decide which ones will get the best health outcomes for New Zealanders within our budget.

 Prioritisation is our process for comparing the costs and benefits of funding one medicine against another.